 5. Voice Phishing

-Voice phishing is also called vishing.
+Voice phishing is another dreadful threat to cyber security.
+It’s also called vishing.
 Fishers use telephones to conduct phishing attacks.

 They pretend to be calling from the government, tax department, police, or the victim’s bank and try to convince the victim that there is a problem with their accounts with these institutions and there is no other option to fix the problem than by providing the sensitive information being asked of them.